Q: How and when do I get my Connecticut College email address?

 A. Class of 2020: You will receive letters, emails and postcards along with other materials, and will receive access to an Online Enrollment Guide with many forms to fill out and return.
 The due dates are clearly stated on the forms and on a checklist in the Guide.

 A. Class of 2020: New student Orientation begins on Arrival Day (the day all first-year students arrive), Thursday, Aug.
 25, 2016.
 Classes begin on Tuesday, August 30, 2016.

 Q: What activities are scheduled for families on Arrival Day?
 When do families depart?

-A. Class of 2018: Move-in is on Arrival Day, Friday, Aug.
-22, 2014.
+A. Class of 2020: Move-in is on Arrival Day, Thursday, Aug.
+25, 2016.
 (Genesis and Odyssey participants move in on Aug.
-21.)
+24.)
 Students and families should arrive at their residence hall starting at 9 a.m.
-They'll be greeted, given their key and swipe card, move in, meet their roommate(s) and get settled before the first event of the day.
+They'll be greeted, given their key and Camel Card, move in, meet their roommate(s) and get settled before the first event of the day.
 The parents will attend their own Arrival Day activities in the morning while students head off to start Orientation.
 At the end of the day, there will be a closing reception for parents and students, after which parents will say goodbye and depart, around 5 p.m.
-A Program for Parents and families will be posted at a later date.

 Area 1: Freeman, Jane Addams, Harkness and Knowlton residents